-Self care - Rest.
-If your temperature is 38oC or more, use a fever reducer.
+Self care—Rest.
+If your temperature is 38 degrees Celsius or more, use a fever reducer.
 If you are vomiting, perspiring or have diarrhoea, it is necessary to replace water loss with fluids.
 Hydration is also useful in respiratory infections to help thin mucous.
 Start re-hydration with water and move to sugar-containing drinks, especially if solid food is not tolerated.
 When able, try small amounts of bland solid foods, and then gradually return to your normal diet.

-Back in Moscow, Yuri joined the USSR Atomic Energy Committee and was responsible for International Relations within the Division of International Organizations.
+Back in Moscow, Yuri joined the USSR Atomic Energy Committee and was responsible for international relations within the Division of International Organizations.
 Several years of work in Vienna at the International Atomic Energy Agency followed, during which Yuri witnessed the conception of ITER from up close.
-In 1989 he became directly involved in the ITER development, and in 1994 he actually started working for ITER and moved to San Diego.
-He spent five years there, as head of Human Resources (HR).
-He moved to Garching, Germany in 2000 after the U.S. withdrew from the ITER program.
+In 1989 he became directly involved in ITER development, and in1994 he actually started working for ITER and moved to San Diego.
+He spent five years there, as head of human resources (HR).
+He moved to Garching, Germany in 2000 after the US withdrew from the ITER program.

-When Cadarache was selected as host location for ITER, Yuri became one of the early recruits on-site, arriving in December 2006 to help set up the Human Resources Division.
-As Senior HR Administrator, he is currently responsible for the recruitment process within the Tokamak Department, the Monaco Fellowship Program and of visiting researchers.
+When Cadarache was selected as host location for ITER, Yuri became one of the early recruits on site, arriving in December 2006 to help set up the Human Resources Division.
+As Senior HR Administrator, he is currently responsible for the recruitment process within the Tokamak Department, and for the Monaco Fellowship Program and for visiting researchers.
 He is also in charge of global charts and statistics concerning the ITER staff.
 "Seeing ITER develop from an idea to a reality has been fascinating," says Yuri, "but helping to find the right people to move the project further and build the machine is even more exciting."

 The exhibition is financed by EFDA and the European Commission.
 Two years ago, the Expo was entirely revamped and modernized to make it an even more effective tool.
 Since October 2008, the Expo has been the responsibility of the Slovenian Fusion Association.
 The next exhibition will be held in Ljubljana, Slovenia, from the 9-20 March.